 By 2017, Western will focus on the 'Design of Public Space Standards'.
 More specifically, Western will focus on the outdoor public use eating areas, outdoor play spaces, exterior paths of travel, parking, obtaining service and maintenance.
+Improvements are planned for safe and accessible sidewalk travel, ramps and building entrances.
+2018-2019 The Diversity & Accessibility Coordinator and the Learning and Development team from Human Resources is working on updated and refreshed online training modules, 'What is new in Accessibility' brochures, and alternative format use manuals.
 2020:

 By 2020, Western looks to re-evaluate the procurement and production of educational training materials and library policy and procurement to improve quality and accessibility from 2016 policy.
+Western Libraries has convened an Accessibility Committee with campus partners serving as consultants as needed to achieve these objectives.
 2021: